 Welcome back to “The Waiting Room” for my 2nd edition of this weekly blog.
 Like I said last week, this will be my weekly outlet to discuss the latest part ( not episodes) of Twin Peaks.
 But alas, we are still 13 days shy so tonight’s update will be prediction based and site news once again.

-Truly humbled by the amount of people that checked out our page for opening weekend.
-I think I can speak on behalf of all of the writers here for “25 Years Later” when I say that we did not expect that kind of response.
+I am truly humbled by the number of people that checked out our page for opening weekend.
+I think I can speak on behalf of all of the writers here for 25 Years Later when I say that we did not expect that kind of response.
 We started our own Facebook group and Twitter account as a way to not only get the word out about us but also to try and create additional places for us to have conversations about the things we write.
 Ultimately, we’re fans who want to talk about Twin Peaks as much as possible.
-Hopefully the Facebook group will be a cool place for us to have those conversations.
+Hopefully, the Facebook group will be a cool place for us to have those conversations.